CloudCannon/Jekyll-Tips/_guide/blog.md

 order: 8
 ---

 We're going to be working with CloudCannon for the rest of the guide.
-All changes from now should either be pushed to GitHub (which then pushes to CloudCannon) or be done directly in CloudCannon.
+When you're working now, you should either push each change GitHub (which then pushes to CloudCannon) or make changes directly in CloudCannon.

 It's time to add a blog to our website.
-Blog posts live in the **_posts** folder and are written in [Markdown](https://help.github.com/articles/markdown-basics/).
+Blog posts are [Markdown](https://help.github.com/articles/markdown-basics/) files which live in the **_posts** folder.

 Create a **_posts** folder in the root of the website.
+To create a folder in CloudCannon create a file in the root then in the context menu click "Move to a new folder".

 Jekyll expects the file name to be in a particular format for blog posts.
 The format is:

 <pre>YEAR-MONTH-DAY-title.md</pre>